ChippyPlus/Pycloud/README.md

+# DEPRECATED
+This project has been abandoned in favour of using a kotlin code base instead of python.
+This provides a more stable, performant and portable experience.
+The new repo is located here ->  [new repo](https://github.com/ChippyPlus/kcloud)

 # PYCLOUD (INPROGRESS)
 This project is incompetent and no were finish.
 Please dont clone or use this project untill a stable/usable complete version is made
 ## Pycloud into
 ------
 **Pycloud** is a serverless HTTP sever.